chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 Use the ``/clients`` endpoint to manage an API client list and their associated RSA public key-pairs.
 The ``/clients`` endpoint has the following methods: ``GET`` and ``POST``.

-.. note:: The API client list should be managed using knife or the Chef server management console, as opposed to the Chef server API.
+.. note:: The API client list should be managed using knife or the Chef Infra Server management console, as opposed to the Chef Infra Server API.

 GET
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``GET`` method is used to return the API client list on the Chef server, including nodes that have been registered with the Chef server, the chef-validator clients, and the chef-server-webui clients for the entire organization.
+The ``GET`` method is used to return the API client list on the Chef Infra Server, including nodes that have been registered with the Chef Infra Server, the chef-validator clients, and the chef-server-webui clients for the entire organization.

 This method has no parameters.